| Title: | Social Autocorrelation |

 the p-value of a test of the null hypothesis that there

-is no social autocorrelation under the assumption of normality (p.value
+is no social autocorrelation under the assumption of normality (p.value), and the

 All paths between two nodes